ojosdegris/fast-static/README.md

 To enable filter you nead to set options.filters[filterName]=filterOptions

-This filters are by default is ON
+Filters below are ON by default

 Filter          |                                                       | url
 -------------   | ----------------                                      |-------------